Many kids in Philadelphia don’t have the tools to succeed.

-We also help outfit school libraries with books, provide computers to low-income families that do not have them, and teach 3D printing classes.
+We also help outfit school libraries with books, provide computers to low-income families that do not have them, and teach computer literacy classes.

-Did you know that most inner-city public school classrooms do not have a single working computer?
+Did you know that most inner-city public school classrooms still do not have enough working computers?
 Most students do not have one at home either.
 Learn more »

 Here are some sobering recent facts about Philadelphia public schools:

 - …only 22 percent of the Class of 2017 will graduate on time… (Newsworks)

 - …the majority of students that do not graduate on time drop out altogether… (SDP report)